asaye-labs/security-portfolio/README.md

 <img width="3796" height="1800" alt="photo 7 found the policy was set to audit and should have been deny" src="https://github.com/user-attachments/assets/7cd50141-86af-4251-9173-cbbdf6b0f860" />

 ## What broke / what surprised me
-After peicing together the different information found within the tags and policies found pertaining to the offending resource group I was able to determine that the RG was created by an intern who incorrectly named it, however it was still able to make a deployment regardless of the naming policy being incorrect.
+After piecing together the different information found within the tags and policies found pertaining to the offending resource group I was able to determine that the RG was created by an intern who incorrectly named it, however it was still able to make a deployment regardless of the naming policy being incorrect.

 ## Findings and recommendations
 The naming policy for resource groups was set to audit instead of deny which allowed the hastily created RG to allow a deployment which cause a compliance alert.
 Changing the policy to one of "deny" would instead cause any incorrectly named resources to be denied and in turn stop any uneeded alerts within the org.